|

 mixing to a workstation from an external mixer, then the

-This seems to contradict what was just said above.
+preferred delivery medium would be Data CD-R or DVD-R. This seems to contradict what was just said above.
 The reason

 Data discs would be preferred is that when you transfer